 Currently reading: Untamed by Glennon Doyle, which I initially found on one of my friend’s Instagram accounts (@whatmelaniereads).
 It was subsequently recommended to me by so many of my friends and I’ve enjoyed it so far!

 I use the Insight Timer for my meditation practice.
-Sometimes meditation just means taking an accidental nap but it’s okay: the time and space is there for the practice, and it’s all just a practice, anyway.
+Sometimes meditation just means taking an accidental nap but it’s okay: the time and space are there for the practice, and it’s all just a practice, anyway.

 A good morning/nighttime routine

 Good means whatever works for you.
 And know that it can change, and that’s okay.
 Some weeks I find that waking up in the morning to give myself time to ease into the day feels good.
 Other weeks, I feel like more time in the evenings is what I need.
-Lately though I’ve been loving my time in the mornings and have loved starting my day with a slow cup of coffee and a chapter out of the book that I’m currently reading.
+Lately, though I’ve been loving my time in the mornings and have loved starting my day with a slow cup of coffee and a chapter out of the book that I’m currently reading.

 Setting up and using a budget

 I’ve never really been that great with my money; there’s always been room for improvement.
 One thing that has helped me tremendously with budgeting though is the app, You Need A Budget (YNAB).
 It gives me the sense of being in control of my money and the freedom to spend it how I choose without the guilt.
-I can budget for things for myself, such as a new hair style or some face cream.
+I can budget for things for myself, such as a new hairstyle or some face cream.

 Like seasons, things change